aki-anz/Jupiter-Business-App/README.md

 `BrowserRouter, Route, Link` components are imported from react-router-dom, and are used in the navigation bar, * Navbar.js *, to help user navigate between different pages of the application.

-### Page404 Fallback Page

-The app is built upon `Switch` statement which the app navigates between different pages within the same app.

-There is an additional *Page404* component which shows up everytime user enters incorrect address, then, the user can click a button to return to the homepage with `Link` component.

 ### Responsive Web Design

 The entire app with all of its components, *Home.js*, *Search.js*, *Plan.js*, *Contact.js* are mobile responsive, thanks to `@media` rule from CSS.